Homemade Pumpkin Puree

 Pie pumpkins or Sugar Pumpkins definitely lean more toward a sweeter flavor when used in baking while the big pumpkins used for your holiday Jack-o-lanterns are more stringy and flat in flavor.

-When picking a pumpkin to use in your pumpkin puree or other pumpkin recipe look for varieties like Baby Pam, Autumn Gold, Cinderella or Lumina.
+When picking a pumpkin to use in your puree or other pumpkin recipe look for varieties like Baby Pam, Autumn Gold, Cinderella or Lumina.
 And stick to a pumpkin that’s about 2-5 pounds in weight.
 A 3 pound pumpkin will yield about 1 cup of puree.

 While you can totally just roast your pumpkin in the oven, I love this easy Slow Cooker method because you don’t have to wait around for it to finish cooking.
 It’s so easy and fuss-free!
 And it’s ready to use for your favorite Pumpkin Pie recipe!